435Digital/Scrapy/README.md

 ##Using scrapy to scrape sites

 #Notes on spiders and spider creation in Scrapy:
-It is highly recommened to avoid scraping data on sites where there are user accounts like most e-commerce sites for example.
+It is highly suggested to avoid scraping data on sites where there are user accounts like most e-commerce sites for example.
 It's much easier, faster and smarter to get root access to the server and/or direct access to the origin site's database.

 #Step 0: Learn Python